bayesmech/research-gnn-pooling/README.md

 # research-gnn-pooling

-Research on Heirarchical pooling for Graph Neural Networks
+Research on Hierarchical pooling for Graph Neural Networks